RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Related Work

 \subsection{LLM as Autonomous Agents}

 As LLMs demonstrate impressive capabilities~\cite{openai2023gpt4, openaichatgptblog, wei2022emergent}, some literatures~\cite{park2023generative, sumers2023cognitive, xi2023rise} leverage these models to construct LLM-based agents.
-Specifically, they use LLMs as the main controllers for these agents, generatively utilizing multimodal perception and exploring action space~\cite{yao2022react, schick2023toolformer, lu2023chameleon}.
 A popular paradigm is autonomous agents~\cite{wang2023interactive, 2023autogpt, wang2023survey,park2023generative,2023babyagi}, in which LLM agents explore self-directedly without human intervention and step-by-step instructions.
 They perform tasks with an action trajectory, adapting their intentions and outputs according to the environment~\cite{liu2023training}.
-While autonomous agents have been implemented and tested on a variety of toy tasks~\cite{liu2023agentbench} including database RCA in limited scenerios~\cite{zhou2023llm}, our RCAgent is the first work to introduce autonomous LLM agents to the field of realistic cloud RCA tasks.
+While autonomous agents have been implemented and tested on a variety of toy tasks~\cite{liu2023agentbench, zhou2023llm}, our RCAgent is the first work to introduce autonomous LLM agents to realistic cloud RCA tasks.